stakenodes-unchained/node-deployment-accelerator/README.md

 cd docker/blockchains/eth
 ```

-To ensure proper operation, ensure the necessary ports are open in your firewall.
+To ensure proper operation, make sure the necessary ports are open in your firewall.
 Use the following commands to open these ports:
 ```sh
 sudo ufw allow 9000/tcp
 sudo ufw allow 9000/udp